CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 Operationalize Your Policies to Implement CMMC / NIST 800-171 Controls

-This is the step where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
+This is where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
 It implements the exact requirement for compliance and brings your policies to life.
-This step requires you to identify teams responsible for specific CUI controls and to define their roles and responsibilities to ensure requirements are properly implemented.
+This step requires you to identify teams responsible for specific CUI controls and define their roles and responsibilities to ensure requirements are properly implemented.

 Create a Documentation of Your CUI Environment

 Create a Plan of Action & Milestone (POA&M) and a System Security Plan (SSP) to document the changes that affect your CUI environment.
 These two documents are important for two reasons:

 - The SSP contains information about the processes, people, and technologies used to manage your CUI environment.

 - The POA&M acts as a risk register for deficiencies in NIST 800-171 controls.